1) Weak core skills in maths, English, verbal and non-verbal reasoning

 If not yet, the student can retry the questions they got wrong or missed out before you review them together, so you can see whether they do actually know how to answer those questions if given more time to do so.
 They can do this by logging in to their student account, going to My 11 Plus and clicking the ‘Retry Question’ button on the student dashboard.

-Everybody who books Chuckra 11+ Mock Tests also receives 100 free credits to use in COAsT (Chuckra Online Assessment Tool).
-These credits can be used to assign past mock papers to your child to complete at home.
+With 11 Plus Premium, you can assign past mock tests to your student to complete at home.
 This can really help you to identify whether the student is struggling with the content of the tests in any way, struggling to complete the questions fast enough, or struggling with exam nerves and pressure in an exam environment.
 If they are struggling with the content of the tests, you need to ascertain whether it is an issue of not understanding the specific question type or actually the core skills (vocabulary, basic maths skills etc.) required to answer the questions.